 Frontal view of normal human brain.

-First used in Portugal, the prefrontal lobotomy, particularly for violent patients in mental hospitals, was rendered upon tens of thousands of patients between 1935 and 1955.
 As is often the case with newly developed therapeutic techniques, initial reports of results tended to be enthusiastic, downplaying complications, (including a one in four death rate) and undesirable side effects.
+At times, the desired effects of calming the patient were achieved, at times the patient became a "vegetable".

 Side Effects of Psychosurgery, Lobotomy, and Modern Law